WebDevBernard/AWS-Lambda-Project/README.md

 - This data is not 100% accurate, but is a good estimate of player count (especially when there is no official count from Blizzard).
 What it does is it looks at the **total number of characters** that have completed a Mythic+ dungeon.
 The problem with this is many players often have multiple characters.
 The data can also continue to update even after the affix has ended for that week.
 This is why I delay the update until Friday.

-- To be implemented (Ordered list showing most popular affixes)

 ## Learn more

 - This [r/wow](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3) post inspired me to make this app.